nRF24/CircuitPython_nRF24L01/README.rst

 Future Project Ideas/Additions using the nRF24L01 (not currently supported by this circuitpython library):

-    * `There's also a few blog posts by Nerd Ralph demonstrating how to use the nRF24L01 via 2 or 3 pins  <http://nerdralph.blogspot.com/2015/05/nrf24l01-control-with-2-mcu-pins-using.html>`_ (uses custom bitbanging SPI functions and an external circuit involving a resistor and a capacitor)
+    * `There's a few blog posts by Nerd Ralph demonstrating how to use the nRF24L01 via 2 or 3 pins  <http://nerdralph.blogspot.com/2015/05/nrf24l01-control-with-2-mcu-pins-using.html>`_ (uses custom bitbanging SPI functions and an external circuit involving a resistor and a capacitor)
     * network linking layer, maybe something like `TMRh29's RF24Network <http://tmrh20.github.io/RF24Network/>`_

 Where Do I get 1?